Mitscherlich/vue-use-hotkeys/README.md

 # vue-use-hotkeys

 Vue composition for using keyboard shortcuts in components.
-Inspired by [react-hotkeys-hook](https://github.com/JohannesKlauss/react-hotkeys-hook).
 This is a hook version for [hotkeys](https://github.com/jaywcjlove/hotkeys) package.

 ## Install